 Answer: Well, "convenience and comfort" is the first thing that comes to my mind whenever I think of buying something from a large shopping mall.
 Products in such a shop are found in a well-organized manner while a market sells various types of goods together and you will need to search extensively to get the product you want for you.
 A shopping mall is cleaner and more comfortable.
 Besides, a large shop sells products at a fixed price while it is almost impossible to purchase something from a market without bargaining.

 From my personal experience, I can say that sellers in a market try to push goods to the customers which I really dislike.

 Alternative Answer: One of the greatest advantages of buying things from a shop, rather than markets, is that buying at shops is much less time-consuming since many/all commodities can be purchased pretty much from the same shop.
 Besides, buying things at shops is much more convenient since one doesn’t really have to struggle with the heat of the sun, cold or rain in the open as opposed to purchasing things at markets.
 Finally, it is better to buy things from shops because some of those things actually remain well-preserved and healthy most of the time which may not be the case when buying things from markets.

 Q. How does advertising influence what people choose to buy?
 Is this true for everyone?

-A. Advertisements try to influence people in some creative and some tricky ways.
+Answer: Advertisements try to influence people in some creative and some tricky ways.
 Frequent adverts on different media cast an impact on our minds, particularly on our subconscious minds.
-So, when we go to buy something, we remember the advertisement and ask the seller if they could provide us with the products of a particular brand.
+So, when we go to buy something, we remember the advertisement and ask the seller if they could provide us with products of a particular brand.
 Since advertisers always publicise the benefits of a product, we tend to believe that those products are far better than others.

 Being influenced by advertisements is a common phenomenon but this is not true for everyone.
 Many people do not rely on advertisements, they rather take decisions based on their real-life experiences and recommendations from people they trust.